jmartins-sh/bot-donut/README.md

 `python -m venv .venv`

+When finished the env creation, you have to activate it:

+> Run this code.
+It will get activated if you are on a Windows machine:

+`. venv/Scripts/activate`

+> Run this code.
+It will get activated if you are on a Linux or Mac machine:

+`. venv/bin/activate`

-When finished the env creation, install the packages from `requirements.txt` file, running the following command:
+After activation install the packages from `requirements.txt` file, running the following command:

 `pip install -r ./requirements.txt`